microsoft/api-guidelines/azure/Guidelines.md

 ### Repeatability of requests

-The ability to retry failed requests for which a client never received a response greatly simplifies the ability to write resilient
+The ability to retry failed requests for which a client never received a response greatly simplifies the ability to write resilient distributed applications.

-uted applications.
 While HTTP designates some methods as safe and/or idempotent (and thus retryable), being able to retry other operations such as create-using-POST-to-collection is desirable.

 :ballot_box_with_check: **YOU SHOULD** support repeatable requests according as defined in [OASIS Repeatable Requests Version 1.0](https://docs.oasis-open.org/odata/repeatable-requests/v1.0/repeatable-requests-v1.0.html).